Aida Nikolaychuk

-She drew special attention during the show's second season when judges interrupted her performance of Polina Gagarina's Lullaby (Колыбельная, Kalybelnaya), suspecting that she was lip syncing to a recording, and asked her to sing a cappella.
+She drew special attention during the show's second season when judges interrupted her performance of Polina Gagarina's Lullaby (Колыбельная, Kalybelnaya).
+She was suspected lip-syncing to a recording, and was asked to sing a cappella.
 Although visibly surprised, Nikolaychuk sang the song equally well without accompaniment.
 In 2013, she released her first single, "On Your Planet", which was included in her debut album We're Under One Sky.

 Early life

-Nikolaychuk was born on 3 March 1982 in Odessa, Ukrainian SSR, Soviet Union, to Irina Leonidivna Munika (formerly Potolova) and computer specialist Yurij Evgenijovich Titaev.
+Nikolaychuk was born in Odesa, Ukrainian SSR, Soviet Union, to Irina Leonidivna Munika (formerly Potolova) and computer specialist Yurij Evgenijovich Titaev.
 When she was ten, her parents got a divorce.
-She started singing in the first grade, when she became the school choir soloist, and later on performed at school as a hip hop backup singer until 2002, and in her school choir in the fifth and eighth grades.
+She started singing in the first grade when she became the school choir soloist, and later on performed at school as a hip hop backup singer until 2002, and in her school choir in the fifth and eighth grades.